stromseng/nix-config/README.md

 ## The repo

 - [Install git](https://nixos.wiki/wiki/git), if you haven't already.
+  - Run a temporary shell with `nix-shell -p git`
 - Create a repository for your config, for example:

 ```bash